cloudmesh-community/book/chapters/prg/python/python.md

 ```

 In this example, *You guessed correctly!* will only be printed if the
-variable x equals to four (see table above).
+variable x equals to four.
 Python can also execute
 multiple conditions using the elif and else keywords.

 ``` python